wp-plugins/polylang/readme.txt

 * Posts or terms created from frontend are now assigned the current language (or another one if specified in the variable 'lang')
 * Bug correction: continents-cities-xx_XX.mo not downloaded
 * Bug correction: a gzipped 404 page is downloaded when a mo file does not exist on WordPress languages files repository
-* Bug correction: post_date_gmt not synchronized together with post_date (can break Jetpack infinite scroll)
+* Bug correction: post_date_gmt not synchronized together with post_date
 * Tests done with WP 3.6 beta 2 and Twenty thirteen

 See changelog.txt for full changelog